mattflipsbits/DuinoDays/Day3/Day3.md

 - Learn the basic forms of Ohm's Law

 ### Learn
-- TODO: relevant sections in PEFI, maybe some easier web articles? allaboutcircuits?
+- TODO: relevant sections in PEFI, maybe some easier web articles? allaboutcircuits? adafruit?